datsc/Markov-Chain-Monte-Carlo/README.txt

 This directory will soon have all the codes used in the Dwarfed Masses project to simulate and estimate the mass of a dwarf galaxy interacting with the Milky Way.
 The list is given below.

-For the moment it just has the main bash script for MCMC, the statistics code calculating chi-squared and the velocity dispersion code, the surface brightness (density) calculation code, and a couple of the analysis scripts to used in the end cleaning up data.
+For the moment it just has the following codes: mcmcGITHUB.sh : main bash script for MCMC myrangenGITHUB.py : the code generating the initial random numbers for the MCMC parameter space random walk
+stattestGITHUB.py : the statistics code calculating chi-squared dispGITHUB.py: the velocity dispersion calculation code denGITHUB.py the surface brightness calculation code, and a couple of the analysis scripts to used in the end cleaning up data.

 The data can be accessed here: http://vo.aip.de/dwarfedmasses/